Beloved Tropic

 Beloved Tropic (Spanish: Querido trópico) is a 2024 drama film co-written and directed by Ana Endara.
 Starring Paulina García and Jenny Navarrete, it follows the relationship between an upper-class woman with dementia and her immigrant caregiver.

 The film had its world premiere at the 2024 Toronto International Film Festival on 7 September.
 It was theatrically released in Panama and Colombia on 7 August 2025.
-It was also selected as the Panamanian entry for Best International Feature Film at the 98th Academy Awards.
+It was also selected as the Panamanian entry for Best International Feature Film at the 98th Academy Awards, but it was not nominated.

 Synopsis

 Mercedes is an upper-class Panamanian woman, a business owner who has raised her four adult children alone.
 After surgery, Mercedes is facing the onset of dementia.
 Ana María, a Colombian immigrant who works as a caregiver and is hiding a secret, will be tasked with caring for Mercedes.
 As time passes, a bond develops between the two women that will help each other in their lives.